 Yes, LinkedIn has a feature that allows you to see who has viewed your LinkedIn profile.
 When someone views your LinkedIn profile, you will receive a notification with details about the viewer, such as their name, job title, and company.

 The profile views feature can be a useful tool for tracking the engagement of your LinkedIn profile and identifying potential networking opportunities.
 However, it’s important to note that not all LinkedIn users have this feature enabled, and some may choose to view your profile anonymously.
 Additionally, it’s important to use your LinkedIn profile strategically and ensure that it accurately represents your professional experience and skills to increase the likelihood of engagement from potential connections.

-How do I change the read status on LinkedIn?
+How do I turn on read receipts?

-Can you turn off seeing read receipts?
+Can I turn off read receipts?